jwdink/eyetrackingR/README.md

 ---

-Copyright (c) 2015, Jacob W. Dink and Brock Ferguson.
+Copyright (c) 2015, Jacob Dink and Brock Ferguson

 Released under the MIT License (see LICENSE for details)